-True/False is a film festival in Columbia, Missouri, USA focused on cinema constructed from reality.
+True/False is a film festival in Columbia, Missouri, USA which strives to celebrate the best of international nonfiction.
+We are interested in authored work with a clear filmmaking vision and formal intention.
 When we watch films, we approach them as art.
-We open ourselves up to their sensorial and intellectual attributes, perking up when those elements truly challenge and/or stimulate us, while also grappling with the ethical framework they present.
-We can’t truly know the relationship between the film and the sliver of the world it engages with, but we try our best to suss it out and are especially suspicious of films that present humans in flat, simplistic ways, e.g. as experts, as archetypes, as evidence.
+We open ourselves up to the sensorial and intellectual attributes of films, perking up when those elements truly surprise, challenge, and/or stimulate us, while also grappling with the ethical framework they present.
+We are skeptical of films that present humans in flat, simplistic ways, e.g. as experts, archetypes, or evidence, as well as films that reinforce traditional power structures, hateful, or hurtful stereotypes.
 We value imagination, risk-taking, and sensitivity.
-The art form we engage with is extremely young; there is still so much room for it to grow.
-We’re eager to encounter work that shows us how cameras and microphones can be used in reality: new ways to instigate, to heal, to see and hear.
-A note on “hybridity,” “in-betweenness,” “chimeras,” etc: The film market has rather unimaginatively lumped films into two categories – documentary and fiction – but we believe that every film falls somewhere in between.
-If your film is traveling in the market as ‘fiction,’ but you believe it makes sense for True/False based on the perspective described above, please consider sharing it with us.
+The artform we engage with is extremely young and we’re eager to encounter work that reveals new ways for us to instigate, to heal, to see and hear.
+A note on “creative nonfiction,” “docu-fiction,” and “hybrids”: Films are often slotted into two categories – documentary and fiction – we believe that every film falls somewhere in between.

 ENTRY FEES AND DEADLINES

 Submissions for the 2024 Fest are now open with a regular deadline of October 31 (11:59pm CT), and a final deadline of December 4 (11:59pm CT).
 Filmmakers will be notified by early February.